-It’s not about being trendy and modern – we just want the best for our kids.
+It’s not about being trendy and modern – we just want the best for our kids and ourselves.
 We need to make sure that they are going to develop to be the most they can be.
 However, we also need to consider our own piece of mind.
-So, which is it?
-Do we make a separate room for kids just for their games and toys?
+Maybe a separate playroom for adults could do the trick?
+Have you ever wondered how to watch the Grand National or your favorite football game without being bothered by anyone else?
+And do we really need to make a separate room for kids just for their games and toys?
 As it turns out, there are a lot of things to consider before making the decision final.

 Space and Numbers

 To put it simply, there is no point in preparing a separate playroom for kids if you live in anything smaller than a three bedroom apartment.
 The more kids you have, the more difficult the space you have becomes to manage.
 Say you have two kids and a single bedroom apartment.
 They could have the bedroom for themselves while you sleep in your living room/kitchen/dining room.